0xffset/MinesReact/README.md

   <h2>Abstract</h1>
 </div>
 <div align="center">
-<p>In this paper, we explore different mathematical approaches in Minesweeper like computa-tional algorithms, NP-Complexity, and matrix analysis.
-In the processes, I present strategiesto satisfy computational complex algorithms such as heuristic h-neighbor adjacent.</p>
+<p>In this paper, we explore different mathematical approaches in Minesweeper like computational algorithms, NP-Complexity, and matrix analysis.
+In the processes, I present concepts like Gauss Elimination and the formal NP definition.</p>
 </div>

 ### Paper files